carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 teaching: 15
 exercises: 10
 questions:
-- "What is a cluster?"
-- "How does a cluster work?"
 - "How do I log on to a cluster?"
+- "How do I transfer data to a cluster?"
+- "How is a cluster different to my laptop?"
+- "How do I run processes on the cluster?"
 objectives:
-- "Connect to a cluster."
+- "Connect to a cluster using ssh."
-- "Understand the general cluster architecture."
+- "Transfer files to and from the cluster."
+- "Run the `hostname` command on a compute node of the cluster."
 keypoints:
-- "A cluster is a set of networked machines."
-- "Clusters typically provide a login node and a set of worker nodes."
+- "Clusters (almost always) provide a login node."
-- "Files saved on one node are available everywhere."
+- "You connect to the login node by special software using an encrypted connection."
+- "Data has to be transferred to and from the cluster using specialized software."
+- "A cluster is a shared resource."
+- "Running a process on the cluster requires using the scheduler."
 ---

 ## The Story